 I think you will be impressed by what you hear.
 Check out their myspace and make friends with them.
 Tell ’em I sent you…

-OK, I have written about Bricolage before on here, but with their debut album out next month, now is the time to big them up again.
+OK, I have written about Bricolage before on here, but with their debut album out next month, now is the time to big the

 As I noted yesterday, there is no sound more 2009 than the sound of 1982.
 Bricolage have been compared to the sound of Postcard records in 1982, and the spirit of that is all over the four singles they have released so far.
 They will be releasing their self-titled debut on Slumberland in February.